Stability of Multi-Dimensional Switched Systems with an Application to Open Multi-Agent Systems: Application to consensus of open MASs

-With the above open MAS model provided, we introduce the following definition regarding two types of consensus performance of \eqref{open_MAS}. \begin{definition} For the open MAS \eqref{open_MAS}, it is said to achieve practical consensus if there exists $\epsilon\geq0$ such that
+For the considered open MAS \eqref{open_MAS_comp}, we are interested in the following two types of consensus performances: \begin{definition} {For the open MAS \eqref{open_MAS_comp}, it is said to achieve practical consensus if there exists $\varepsilon\geq0$ such that